ironbar/arc25/docs/05_Solution_Summary.md

 - **Judgment**: metric function.
 - **Learning**: reinforcement learning and hindsight experience replay.

-That way we only have to learn the policy and parametrize the learning.
+That way we only have to learn the policy and parametrize the learning process.
 All the other modules are guaranteed to work correctly.

 #### Path 4.
 Frame ARC as a game and solve it with RL